 Unicode is a method that certain software and operating systems use to generate letters, numbers, and characters, often for operating systems designed for use in European and Asian countries.
 Data stored in the Volusion database in Unicode format may produce errors if you attempt to export data to CSV files.

-If you encounter the error message Invalid Procedure Call or Argument while attempting to export data, it is likely that Unicode-based characters within the export are the cause.
+If you encounter an Invalid Procedure Call or Argument error message while attempting to export data, it is likely that Unicode-based characters within the export are the cause.

 If this is the case, try exporting the data to a different file type or enabling the option Export as Unicode.
 To open the CSV file in Microsoft Excel:

 - Click on the Data option.